 - Star Wars usually calls them Walkers or ATs (Armored Transports).

-- The Matrix series has APUs, standing for Armoured Personnel Units.
-Though looking at them, 'armoured' is somewhat less than accurate.
+- The Matrix series has APUs, standing for Armored Personnel Units.
+Though looking at them, 'armored' is somewhat less than accurate.

 - A more heavily armored version is seen during "The Second Renaissance: Part 2" in The Animatrix.
 However, the armor did it little good as it was cut open by a robot's laser and the pilot was forcibly torn out, screaming for help as his arms and legs were still trapped in the suit.

 - In Avatar they are known as Amplified Mobility Platforms, or simply AMP suits.